Time line (basketball)

 The time line, in basketball, is a name for the center line that reflects the rule that the offensive team has a limited amount of time to advance the ball past this line, from the backcourt to the frontcourt, in a scoring drive.

 The time line may have a name that reflects the amount of time, such as "10-second line" or "8-second line".
 Correspondingly, a violation of the rule may be called a 10-second violation or an 8-second violation.

 History

 The rule was introduced in 1933.
 It was basketball's first time restriction on possession of the ball, predating the shot clock by over two decades.
 FIBA and the NBA specified 10 seconds, but adopted an 8-second limit in 2000 and 2001, respectively.

-In college basketball, the interval remains 10 seconds.
+In college basketball and in men's high school basketball, the interval remains 10 seconds.

 Procedure

 The time limit is marked off by an official waving his arm to visibly count, if there is no shot clock available or the shot clock is turned off.
 However, women's college basketball introduced the 10-second limit in 2013–14, and provided that officials will not count the ten seconds but "will use the shot clock to determine if a 10-second violation has occurred."
 The referee calls a violation if the offense still has the ball in the backcourt when the shot clock has counted down from 30 to 20 and now shows 19 (which first occurs at 19.9 seconds left).
 Men's college basketball has had the same rule since 2015-16, when the shot clock changed from 35 seconds to 30 seconds.
 In the NBA and FIBA, the shot clock marks off the 8-second count.